fpichardom/bibtex-file-collection/README.md

-# BibTEX file collection
+# BibTeX file collection

-Collection of BibTEX and BiblaTEX files.
+Collection of BibTeX and BibLaTeX files.